WStrellis/azure-204/ServerlessApps.md

 Q: How to change the name of the variable that contains information about an incoming http request for an http trigger?
 A: Set the *Request Parameter Name*. the default is `req`

+Q: What data types are supported for input bindings?
+A: binary, stream, string

 Blob trigger - executes a function when a file is uploaded or updated in blob storage